cyberaide/bookmanager/README.md

 ```

 In addition we require an up to date version of pandoc.
 Please consult with the
 pandoc documentation on how to do this.
-Unfortuantely the versions distributed
+Unfortunately the versions distributed
 with ubuntu are outdated.
 On ubuntu you can say:

 ```bash